DaRaFF/jsgamewiki/README.md

 * [Blog of lostdecadegames](http://blog.lostdecadegames.com/) - Some interesting posts about game design from the company lostdecadegames
 * [Blog of Emanuele Feronato](http://www.emanueleferonato.com/) - very much posts about flash and game design, but hey, you can learn so much from flash
 * [Blog of Jake Gordon](http://codeincomplete.com/) - very good and detailled posts about some well known games implemented with javascript
+* [Blog of Bocoup](http://buildnewgames.com/) - articles about specific parts for game development

 ###Blogs about experiments / demos
 * [Blog of mr doob](http://mrdoob.com/blog) - very exciting experiments